justintemp/Pintos_Starter/README.md

 3. Cd into the folder you just cloned `cd Pintos_Starter`
 4. Change the .git folder with `rm -rf .git`
 5. Create a blank .git folder with `git init`
-5. Change the remote repo to point to your own git repo.
-First go to your repo and find the `git remote add origin` command.
+5. **Don't blindly copy this step** Change the remote repo to point to your own git repo.
+First go to your repo and find the "git remote add origin" command on the webpage.
 Copy that line and then run it
 6. Add all the code with `git add .`
 7. Commit the code `git commit -m "initial commit"`
 8. Push the code to your remote repo and set the upstream `git push --set-upstream origin master`